Lady Liberty (film)

-Lady Liberty (La mortadella) is a 1971 comedy film directed by Mario Monicelli, and starring Sophia Loren, William Devane, Gigi Proietti, Susan Sarandon, Danny DeVito and Edward Herrmann in his film debut.
+Lady Liberty (La mortadella) is a 1971 comedy film directed by Mario Monicelli and starring Sophia Loren, William Devane, Gigi Proietti, Susan Sarandon, Danny DeVito, and Edward Herrmann in his film debut.

-It was shot at the Cinecittà Studios in Rome and on location in Emilia-Romagna and New York.
-The film's sets were designed by the art director Mario Garbuglia.
+It was shot at the Cinecittà Studios in Rome and on location in Emilia-Romagna and New York City.
+The film's sets were designed by art director Mario Garbuglia.

-Plot summary
+Synopsis

-Maddalena Ciarrapico arrives in New York City from Italy to get married and brings her fiancé a gift of mortadella (large Italian pork sausage) from her co-workers at the sausage factory where she used to work.
-But she is refused permission to bring the mortadella into the country because of the ban on meat which may contain food-borne diseases.
+Maddalena Ciarrapico arrives in New York City from Italy to get married and brings her fiancé a gift of mortadella (large Italian pork sausage) from her co-workers at the sausage factory where she used to work.She is refused permission to bring the mortadella into the country, though, because of the ban on meat which may contain food-borne diseases.
 An indignant Maddalena refuses to hand the sausage over, staying in the customs office at the airport, sparking a diplomatic incident in which she attracts widespread sympathy and support.